SystemsGenetics/kube-runner/README.md

 ### Working with Docker images

 __NOTE__: Generally speaking, Docker requires admin privileges in order to run.
 On Linux, for example, you may need to run Docker commands with `sudo`.
+Alternatively, if you add your user to the `docker` group then you will be able to run `docker` without `sudo`.

 Build a Docker image:
 ```bash